Myrt Basing

-Myrton Nathan Basing (October 29, 1900 – April 29, 1957) was a halfback in the National Football League.
+Myrton Nathan Basing (October 29, 1900 – April 29, 1957) was a halfback in the National Football League (NFL).

 Biography

-Basing was born Myrton Nathan Basing on October 29, 1900 in Appleton, Wisconsin.
+Basing was born Myrton Nathan Basing on October 29, 1900, in Appleton, Wisconsin.
 He died in 1957 in Colorado Springs, Colorado.

 Career

 Basing played with the Green Bay Packers for five seasons.
 He played at the collegiate level at Lawrence University.